 Top Tips On Filming A Nativity

-This Christmas will see many schools and nurseries filming a nativity rather than performing it to a live audience.
-For a lot of them, it may well be the first time that they have filmed a production.
-For everyone, it will be the first time that the filmed version needs to fill the metaphorical boots of the live version.
-And this being the case, the process of filming it perhaps needs a little more consideration and planning than it might otherwise: how to ensure everyone can be seen and heard, when to zoom in and when not to, when to pan the camera and when to keep it still.
+For many of the children, it may well be the first time that they have been filmed in a production.
+And, this being the case, the process of filming it perhaps needs a little more consideration and planning than it might otherwise: how to ensure everyone can be seen and heard, when to zoom in and when not to, when to pan the camera and when to keep it still.

-A locked off (fixed position that doesn’t move on a tripod or firm surface) wide shot of the whole scene - this is the safety camera that ensures you never miss any of the great action and doesn’t require an operator throughout the nativity (but it’s always safer to have one).
+A locked-off (fixed position that doesn’t move on a tripod or firm surface), wide shot of the whole scene - this is the safety camera that ensures you never miss any of the great action and doesn’t require an operator throughout the nativity (but it’s always safer to have one).

 Try to ensure the camera operators know the running order for the nativity as well as possible.
 This will enable them to plan their movement and know where the camera should be pointing at each part.

-To avoid missing any of those magical lines try to record sound as close as possible to the scene with either a microphone or an extra camera/camera phone.
-The vision from this camera isn’t important, it’s just being used to record sound that can then be added onto the footage from the other main cameras in the edit.
+To avoid missing any of those magical lines, try to record sound as close as possible to the scene with either a microphone or an extra camera/camera phone.
+The visuals from this camera aren’t important, it’s just being used to record sound that can then be added to the footage from the other main cameras in the edit.

 Try and position it just in front of the scene in a central position, raised slightly off the ground (but out of the way of those excited performers!).
 Opting for a nativity that allows for further projection of the children’s voices, such as Niki Davies’s fabulously musical ‘Boogie Woogie Nativity’, is a great idea to ensure the action is loud enough that non is missed!
 Alternatively, it may be a good idea to position those slightly softer-spoken children closer to the microphone or camera (whichever you have chosen to capture the sound).